contains the active ingredient pantoprazole

 swelling of the face, lips, tongue or other parts of the body

 rash, itching or hives on the skin

-Do not take Salpraz Heartburn Relief if you have severe liver disease or cirrhosis.
+Do not take Salpraz Heartburn Relief if you:

 Do not take Salpraz Heartburn Relief if the packaging is torn or shows signs of tampering.

 If it is damaged, return it to your pharmacist for disposal.